Parankylosauria: History of research

+Fossils remains of the parankylosaur Antarctopelta; early discoveries of ankylosaurs in the Southern continents were often fragmentary.

 During the Mesozoic era, the southern continents (South America, Antarctica, Australia, and Africa in addition to India and Zealandia) were unified into a supercontinent known as Gondwana.
 This was in contrast to the supercontinent of Laurasia in the Northern Hemisphere, with both originating from the breakup of Pangaea.
 Gondwana itself gradually split apart over the course of the Jurassic and Cretaceous eras.
 Ankylosaurian dinosaurs from Laurasia have historically been far more extensively recorded and studied.
 Reports of the group in Gondwana date back to 1904, with a specimen from Australia and include referrals of Loricosaurus, Lametasaurus, and Brachypodosaurus to group among assorted fragmentary material.
-Much of this material including would later be shown to be misidentified and not belonging to ankylosaurs, including the named genera.
-The first definitive ankylosaur to be recognized from Gondwana was discovered in Australia in 1964 and later named in 1980 as Minmi paravertebra.
-The possibility of a biogeographic connection between South America and ankylosaurs in Australia was raised alongside discovery, though based on conjecture.
+Much of this material was later shown to be misidentified and not belonging to ankylosaurs, including the named genera.
+The first definitive ankylosaur to be recognized from Gondwana was discovered in Australia in 1964 and named in 1980 as Minmi paravertebra.

-Ankylosaurs from Gondwana have remained very mysterious.
-Fossil material continues to be scant and southern taxa have been difficult to interpret in a phylogenetic context.
-Vertebrae of Antarctopelta from Antarctica, for example, were so foreign compared to those of euankylosaurs that it was questioned if they might instead belong to a marine reptile, which would make the genus based on a chimeric specimen.
-The discovery of the genus Stegouros, published and named in 2021, helped to clear up the previous confusion.
-The type specimen of the genus preserved enough of the skeleton to make it clear that there was a previously unrecognized monophyletic grouping of these southern ankylosaur taxa.
-Thus the study naming the genus, by Sergio Soto-Acuña and colleagues, coined Parankylosauria based on the two aforementioned genera and Kunbarrasaurus.
+Ankylosaurs from Gondwana have remained mysterious.
+Fossil material continues to be scant, and southern taxa have been difficult to interpret in a phylogenetic context.
+In 1986, a fragmentary ankylosaur specimen was found on James Ross Island in Antarctica, and was later named as the genus Antarctopelta.
+Its vertebrae were poorly preserved and so foreign compared to those of euankylosaurs that it was at times questioned if they might instead belong to a marine reptile, in which case the specimen would be a chimera.
+In 1989 a better preserved Australian ankylosaur specimen was discovered that would initially be considered another specimen of Minmi before being named as the distinct genus Kunbarrasaurus in 2015.
+Beyond these two genera, the record was limited to fragmentary remains in Australia and South America.
+The possibility of a biogeographic connection between South America and ankylosaurs in Australia was raised, though based on conjecture.
+The concept that these southern ankylosaurs formed a distinct lineage from Northern ones as part of an endemic Gondwanan fauna had been suspected, but difficult to confirm due to a lack of material.

+A more complete specimen discovered in 2018 and described as the new genus Stegouros in 2021 showed that there was a previously unrecognized monophyletic grouping of these southern ankylosaur taxa.
+The study naming the genus, by Sergio Soto-Acuña and colleagues, coined Parankylosauria based on Stegouros, Antarctopelta, and Kunbarrasaurus.
 The name, referencing its parent group, means "at the side of Ankylosauria".

-The Parankylosauria may not have been the only Gondwanan ankylosaurians; Patagopelta was described from Argentina in 2022, and has been found to be closely allied with North American nodosaurids in the subfamily Nodosaurinae.
+Whether or not all known Gondwana ankylosaurs belong to the group remains unclear.
+Patagopelta, for example, was described from Argentina in 2022 as a member of the North American lineage Nodosauridae.
 This would suggest that in addition to the more ancient Parankylosauria, more derived euankylosaurians also inhabited South America, having migrated from North America as part of a biotic interchange during the Campanian.
-However, more recent studies have suggested a parankylosaur affinity for Patagopelta.
-In one of their analyses, Fonseca et al. (2024) recovered the enigmatic thyreophoran Jakapil as a basal ankylosaur, sister to both Parankylosauria and Euankylosauria.
-They noted that it took four steps in their analysis for Jakapil to fall within the Parankylosauria—a placement that should not be disregarded—though this is not the most parsimonious position.
+However, more recent studies have disputed this and suggested a parankylosaur affinity for Patagopelta.